ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_asp_net8/how-to-1.md

 Telemetry
 ---------
 The .NET tools collect usage data in order to help improve your experience.
 It is collected by Microsoft and shared with the community.
-You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true'.
+You can opt-out of telemetry by setting the DOTNET_CLI_TELEMETRY_OPTOUT environment variable to '1' or 'true' using your favorite shell.

-Refer to [.NET CLI Tools telemetry](https://aka.ms/dotnet-cli-telemetry) for more information on it.
+Read more about .NET CLI Tools telemetry: https://aka.ms/dotnet-cli-telemetry
 ----------------
 Installed an ASP.NET Core HTTPS development certificate.
 To trust the certificate, run 'dotnet dev-certs https --trust'